-

 Restraint of trade covenants typically take two forms: ‘non-competition’ and ‘non-solicitation’.

-A non-competition restraint will generally seek to prevent direct or indirect competition (to varying degrees) by preventing an ex-employee being employed or engaged with a competitor of the employer’s business for a specified period, and often in respect of a specified geographical area.
-Such restraint will only be enforced to the extent that it is necessary to protect an employer’s legitimate proprietary business interest, such as a trade secret, goodwill, client relationships, client lists or financial information.
+A non-competition restraint will generally seek to prevent direct or indirect competition (to varying degrees) by preventing an ex-employee from being employed or engaged with a competitor of the employer’s business for a specified period, and often in respect of a specified geographical area.
+Such restraint will only be enforced to the extent that it is necessary to protect an employer’s legitimate proprietary business interest, such as trade secrets, goodwill, client relationships, client lists or financial information.
 A restraint will not be allowed to operate to protect an employer against mere competition.

-A non-solicitation restraint will generally seek to prevent canvassing, soliciting, or accepting business or work from customers / clients or suppliers of the employer with whom the ex-employee had dealings, or from soliciting or enticing an employee of the employer to cease employment.
+A non-solicitation restraint will generally seek to prevent canvassing, soliciting, or accepting business or work from customers, clients or suppliers of the employer with whom the exemployee had dealings, or from soliciting or enticing an employee of the employer to cease employment.

 Consideration is required for a restraint.
 Where the restraint is entered into at the same time as the employment relationship, it is not necessary that any consideration over and above the remuneration for the underlying agreement be provided.
 However, if a new restraint is proposed during the employment relationship, ‘fresh’ consideration will be required.